Reports: Seattle could be

 Veteran free agent running back Adrian Peterson would consider Seattle a "desirable'' landing spot according to a report Tuesday from the NFL Network.

-One of the biggest names available in this year’s NFL free agent class, veteran running back Adrian Peterson would find the Seahawks as a “desirable landing spot,” according to a report Tuesday afternoon from Stacey Dales of the NFL Network.
+One of the biggest names available in this year’s NFL free agent class, veteran running back Adrian Peterson, has received interest from the Seahawks and would find Seattle a “desirable landing spot,” according to reports Tuesday afternoon.

-Dales also reported both via Twitter and in a report on the NFL Network that the Raiders would also be a “desirable” spot for Peterson, and cited the information as coming from sources close to the running back.
+Stacey Dales of the NFL Network reported both via Twitter and in a report on the NFL Network that the Raiders would also be a “desirable” spot for Peterson, citing the information as coming from sources close to the running back.
 She further reported that Peterson “will know more later tonight.”

-Shortly after Dales’ report broke, Adrian Peterson’s father, Nelson, confirmed to Chris Tomasson of the St. Paul Pioneer Press that the running back considers Seattle and the Raiders his top two outside free agent destinations — Peterson has also apparently not closed the door on a return to the Vikings, the team with which he has played since 2007.
+Shortly after Dales’ report broke, Adrian Peterson’s father, Nelson, confirmed to Chris Tomasson of the St. Paul Pioneer Press that the running back considers Seattle and the Raiders his top two outside free agent destinations — Peterson has also not closed the door on a return to the Vikings, the team with which he has played since 2007.
 Peterson became a free agent when the Vikings last week declined to pick up a contract option for the 2017 season.
 That contract would have paid him $18 million next season.

 Nelson Peterson also told Tomasson that both the Raiders and Seattle have similarly expressed interest in signing Adrian Peterson.
+Nelson Peterson also said that Adrian Peterson would be interested in New England but that the Patriots had not yet shown interest in Peterson.

 Most Read Stories